 top of page

-Tom Drake is currently serving in his second term as Village Trustee.
-He has enjoyed working with his fellow Trustees, the Mayor, and village employees on a wide array of issues affecting the Village.
-On the Village Board, Tom has been a Trustee Liaison to the Comprehensive Plan/Local Waterfront Revitalization Program and has worked on issues including environmental protection and advocacy, improving Village infrastructure, and repairing and improving Chemka Pool and its surrounding area following Hurricane Ida.
+Tom Drake is currently serving in his first term as Mayor of Hastings-on-Hudson, after two terms as Village Trustee.
+He has enjoyed working with the Board and Village employees on a wide array of issues affecting the Village.
+As Trustee, Tom was a liaison to the Comprehensive Plan and Local Waterfront Revitalization Program committees and has worked on issues including environmental protection, infrastructure, and repairing and improving Chemka Pool and its surrounding area following Hurricane Ida.

 Tom was born in St. John’s Hospital, grew up in Hastings, and married Hastings native Julia DiSalvo.
 They now live in Tom’s childhood home with their three children: Joseph, Grace and Timothy.
 His background includes a long history of volunteerism.
 He has been a member of the Riverview Manor Fire Company for more than 25 years, and has served as Captain of both that engine company and the Hastings Ambulance Corps.
 Tom is a Past Commander of the Admiral Farragut American Legion Post 1195 and is a member of the Hastings Little League Board.